HowieWork/howiework/README.md

 I also made [a self-introduction video](https://youtu.be/HY-1dhShcHk).
 _Legacy, still fun to watch._

-**Current status 09/14/2022**: Junior to Senior: Performance Part I; Explore GCP for potential future hosting.
+**Current status 09/15/2022**: Junior to Senior: Performance Part II.

 <br />